-A simplified schematic showing the adjustments in the Mexican power sector, pre-reforms, post-reforms, and future aspirations.
-Pre-reforms, CFE was vertically integrated and responsible for the generation, commercialization, transmission, and distribution of electricity to nearly all users, with exceptions for some forms of self-generation.
-The reforms created a wholesale competitive electricity market in which private generators can participate, and divided users into "basic supply" users (those who consume under a given threshold and continue to receive direct service from CFE) and "qualified users" (those who consume over that threshold and are serviced by the wholesale competitive market).
+This figure is a simplified schematic, showing the adjustments in the Mexican power sector, pre-reforms, post-reforms, and future aspirations.
+Prereforms, CFE was vertically integrated and responsible for the generation, commercialization, transmission, and distribution of electricity to nearly all users, with exceptions for some forms of self-generation.
+The reforms created a wholesale competitive electricity market in which private generators can participate and divided users into "basic supply" users (those who consume under a given threshold and continue to receive direct service from CFE) and "qualified users" (those who consume over that threshold and are serviced by the wholesale competitive market).
 Over time, the wholesale market is intended to supply the majority of consumers.
 CFE continues to maintain control over transmission and distribution post-reforms.